From Our Family To Yours

 Upon learning that Ryan was born with Spinal Muscular Atrophy, we discovered that as many as 80% of children diagnosed before their first birthday would likely not survive to their 2nd birthday.
 Told to take Ryan home and enjoy the time we had with him, we felt devastated, shocked, anxious about what the days or months ahead may bring, and uncertain about the many decisions to make.
 We felt as though we’d hit a wall both physically and emotionally.

 Living in England at that time, and very far away from family in Arizona, Ryan’s physical therapist sensed the sadness and strains we faced.
-She referred us to a house in nearby Oxford, England where we could take Ryan, as a family or on his own, for short breaks: Helen House.
+She referred us to Helen House in nearby Oxford, England where we could take Ryan, as a family or on his own, for short breaks called respite care.

 While unsure of what we would experience at Helen House, but driven to the brink of depression from sleep-deprivation alone, we scheduled our first visit to see if it would be a fit for our family.
 It was then that we learned that while Helen House offered respite care for children and families, it also offered pediatric palliative care.
 The caring team with which we met, offered a small brochure for families to further explain the term: